Dubpubber/The-Creative-Grant-Mod/README.md

  - There is so much more that can done.
 More to come!

 #Reference Me!
-Since somebody has to do it, I'm pushing [b][i]YOU[/i][/b] to use this mod to inspire your own creative ideas!
+Since somebody has to do it, I'm pushing YOU to use this mod to inspire your own creative ideas!
 Please, let's get this community rolling and push the developers to give us the tools we need!
 The more references I see the more features I'll add!
 Thanks so much for your participation!

 Though not required, I'd love if you do use this project as reference for your idea...
 How about sending a little bit of love my way?
 Rate this, star github, say thank you, give credit, whatever you want to do.
 Doesn't mean much but it means people care.
 Thanks!